 The Denver cast had big numbers on The Inferno 3, but Davis still managed to get nominated to go into the first Inferno.
 He was slated to compete, but Alton volunteered to build team morale and keep Davis safe.
 Davis went into the second elimination, but he won.

-Just look at the numbers.
+Just look at the numbers: 8 wins to 6 losses.
 If a gay man is sent into the first elimination, he’s more likely to win than lose.
-There are certainly times when these men were targeted based on stereotypes, but there are other times when they were getting the rookie treatments.
-Corey’s victory is a refreshing change of pace, but simply having him on the show is exciting.
-The past three seasons (Total Madness, Double Agents, and All Stars) have not have any gay men on the show.
-Getting some strong representation is excited, and it’s great to see a rookie who can put in a fight.
+There are certainly times when these men were targeted based on stereotypes, but there are other times when they were getting the rookie treatment or were targeted for other reasons.